-WORKING EFFECTIVELY WITH THE WEB DESIGNER
+WORKING WITH A WEB PROFESSIONAL

 The working relationship you have with your web designer is paramount.
 Review the points below to ensure your website design experience is everything you expect.